Francis of Vitoria

 At Salamanca, Vitoria revived the study of the works of Thomas Aquinas.
 He rewrote his lectures annually, even after 26 years of lecturing, telling his students that lecture notes from the previous year would not be useful.
 He answered questions both during and after class, and his style is said to have been lively and witty.

 Vitoria means: In principle, war was not justified except as defence against aggression or to right a very great wrong.
 In any case, the declaration of war should be preceded by efforts at conciliation and arbitration.

 Vitoria's arguments, involving the application of moral principles, led to his being often consulted by the emperor Charles V.

 In 1530 the Empress wrote to ask him about the divorce of King Henry VIII of England, and this led him to give a course of lectures on matrimony.

 In 1539 the Emperor himself wrote to inquire about the possibility of sending 12 "learned and pious friars" to Mexico to found a university, and a second time to ask for some of Vitoria's pupils.
 Vitoria's open criticism did not affect Charles' friendly attitude; in 1541 he wrote to Vitoria twice on the subject of the Indians.
 In 1545 Prince Philip (later Philip II of Spain) wrote in his father's behalf to invite Vitoria to the Council of Trent.
 Vitoria declined, saying he was "more likely to go to the other world."

-University of Salamanca and the signature of
+Portal of the University of Salamanca and the signature of Francis

 of Vitoria (ca. 1436-12.08.1546).